Consumer Cellular Review 2026

-After testing Consumer Cellular plans, we gave the carrier high marks for affordable plans and senior-friendly phones, but found that the signal can be spotty in remote areas.
+After testing Consumer Cellular plans, we gave the carrier high marks for affordable plans and senior-friendly phones, but we experienced spotty signals in some remote areas.

 Our tech experts spent 100 hours researching Consumer Cellular’s phones and plan options.
 We also enlisted older adults to get their input on important attributes such as ease of use and functionality.
 We used Consumer Cellular over a weeklong period to get an accurate assessment of speed, service, and ease of use.